-<n>(num)</n> Parameter required only for PD OU mode.
+<n>(num)</n> Parameter required only for PDU mode.
 0 Command operates similarly as in text mode.
 1 Send positive (RP-ACK) acknowledgement to the network.
 Accepted only in PDU mode.
 2 Send negative (RP-ERROR) acknowledgement to the network.
 Accepted only in PDU mode.

-- Execute and write command shall only be used if AT+CSMS parameter <service> equals 1 (= phase 2+). - Execute command can be used no matter whether text mode or PDU mode is activated.
+- Execute and write command shall only be used when AT+CSMS parameter <service> equals 1 (= phase 2+) and an appropriate URC has been issued by the module, i.e.: - <+CMT> for <mt>=2 incoming message classes 0,1,3 and none; - <+CMT> for <mt>=3 incoming message classes 0 and 3; - <+CDS> for <ds>=1. - Execute command can be used no matter whether text mode or PDU mode is activated.
 Write command is designed for the PDU mode only.

-11.12 AT+CNMI SMS Event Reporting Configuration
+11.11 AT+CNMI SMS Event Reporting Configuration

 AT+CNMI selects the procedure how the receipt of a new SMS from the network is indicated to the TE when TE is active.
-Please also consider general rules for URC signaling explained in Section 1.7, Unsolicited Result Code Presentation and in Section 2.11, Extended Configuration Settings.
+Please also consider general rules for URC signaling explained in Section 1.7, Unsolicited Result Code Presentation and in Section 2.12, Extended Configuration Settings.